Skip to main content

 Junge Frau mit Inlineskates

-On the other hand, this route is ideal for beginners.
-It is newly built and therefore offers excellent asphalt quality.
-There are two tracks, each about one kilometre long.
+In contrast, this route is ideal for beginners.
+It has been newly laid out and therefore offers excellent asphalt quality.
+There are two routes, each approximately one kilometre long.
 To get there, you need to use the entrance at the Hegemeisterweg tram stop.
+Not far away is the Müggelsee for a relaxing break.

 Fläming-Skate

-And for those of you who want to be out and about for a bit longer: the Fläming Skate with eight different circular tours.
-From 11 to 92 kilometres and everything in between, you can enjoy nature on two to three-metre-wide paths and skate through forests, meadows and fields at a leisurely pace or at full speed.
-You'll pass idyllic villages in the Lower Fläming and Baruther Urstromtal.
-Holiday feeling included.
+And for those of you who fancy a longer outing: the Fläming Skate offers eight different circular routes.
+Ranging from 11 to 92 kilometres and everything in between, you can enjoy nature on paths two to three metres wide and skate through woods, meadows and fields at a leisurely pace or at speed.
+You’ll pass through idyllic villages in the Lower Fläming and the Baruth Glacial Valley.
+That holiday feeling is included.
+Unfortunately, some of the routes haven’t been maintained as well in recent years, so please skate carefully and watch out for leaves, branches and roots.

-And please remember: as a rule, you share the routes with pedestrians and cyclists - so be considerate of each other!
+And please remember: you’ll usually be sharing the routes with pedestrians and cyclists – so be considerate of one another!

 Catrin Linde